wix-incubator/ui-autotools/README.md

 Runs over every simulation and asserts the following:

-- the component can render to string
+- the component can render to string (i.e. renderToString doesn't throw)
-- hydration in the client works as intended
+- hydration in the client works as intended (no errors in the console)
-- the component has no errors in <React.StrictMode />
+- the component has no errors while rendering with <React.StrictMode />
 - nothing was printed to the console

 Sanity uses puppeteer to test client-side hydration.
 Results are printed in the terminal.